hakamir/process_3D_position/README.md

 ## Issues and works in progress

-The *post_process* node isn't good for now.
-The position of objects in 3D aren't well adjust and a Kalman filter must be added (meaning implementing Sort).
+Position of objects aren't precise.
+It depends on the quality of the detector and the behavior of your mobile support.

 Moreover, MADNet has never been trained in Indoor situation.
-So the distance estimation might be often wrong.
+So the distance estimation might be often wrong (especially for large distance).
+By the way, for Indoor context, the results are quite satisfying for now.

-With the combination of the two points below, a high noise persist when placing the 3D boxes in global environment.
-So, high works must be done about that subject.
+At last, the visualization and the selection of interesting and trustable data is not finished and must be highly improved.